-The Head Teacher and the governing body have delegated the responsibility for the ongoing implementation of this SEND Policy to the SENCo and Pastoral Leader.
-The SENCo is responsible for reporting regularly to the head and the governor with responsibility for SEN on the on-going effectiveness of this SEND Policy.
+The Head Teacher and the governing body have delegated the responsibility for the on-going implementation of this SEND Policy to the SENCos.
+The SENCos are responsible for reporting regularly to the headteacher and the governor with responsibility for SEN on the on-going effectiveness of this SEND Policy.